 With summer fast approaching, many Huskies teams are entering their off-season.
 The off-season doesn’t mean that they completely stop training though, and instead, teams focus on building up strength while also making time for rest.

-From Mar.
-13-17, five University of Saskatchewan students participated in the 5 Days for the Homeless campaign, raising money, material donations and awareness about homelessness in Saskatoon.
-While working to reduce homelessness is a noble cause, the methods used by this campaign to raise awareness are both insensitive and concerning.
+From March 13-17, five University of Saskatchewan students participated in the 5 Days for the Homeless campaign, raising money, material donations and awareness about homelessness in Saskatoon.

 There’s nothing quite like being wrapped up in an interesting topic that leaves you feeling inspired, motivated or curious for more information.